nmshd/documentation/_docs_explore/51-backbone.md

 ## Backbone Services and Libraries (Designtime)

-The implementation of the Enmeshed logic is done via the respective services, libraries are used for common source code.
+The implementation of the enmeshed logic is done via the respective services, libraries are used for common source code.
 The open sourcing of the Backbone is still in progress.